rafalp/Misago/dev-docs/plugins/hooks/check-locked-thread-permission-hook.md

     ...
 ```

-Misago function used to check if the user has permission to post in a closed thread.
-It raises Django's `PermissionDenied` with an error message if thread is closed and they can't post in it.
+Misago function that checks whether a user has permission to bypass a thread's locked status.
+Raises `PermissionDenied` if they don't.

 ### Arguments